Last Updated: June 25, 2026

 Gen-xene is a drug marketed by Alra and is included in three NDAs.

 The generic ingredient in GEN-XENE is clorazepate dipotassium.
 There are eight drug master file entries for this compound.
-Nine suppliers are listed for this compound.
+Seven suppliers are listed for this compound.
 Additional details are available on the clorazepate dipotassium profile page.

 AI Deep Research